William-Yeh/docker-workshop/slides/minimal.md

 # Try again: rootfs in Ubuntu 14.04

-This time, use `walk-tree-go` program instead:
+This time, use `walk-go` program instead:

   - similar to previous `tree` command